noodlewerk/NWPusher/README.md

 Some tips on what to look out for:

-- A device token is unique to both the device, the developer's certificate, and to whether the app was built with a production or development certificate.
+- A device token is unique to both the device, the developer's certificate, and to whether the app was built with a production or development (sandbox) certificate.
 Therefore make sure that the push certificate matches the app's provisioning profile exactly.
 This doesn't mean the tokens are always different; device tokens can be the same for different bundle identifiers.

 - When an incorrect device token is used, Apple will close the connection without notifying the client.
 Unfortunately the client will be unaware of this until the next notification is sent.
 This can lead to confusing behavior where you might put the blame on the wrong device token.
 It's therefore important to only use device tokens that are guaranteed to come from within the app, using `application:didRegisterForRemoteNotificationsWithDeviceToken:`.
 Pusher does *not* automatically reconnect in such cases.